Europe has some spectacular opportunities for walkers.Read more...

 Genoa becomes a superpower

 From the year 1000, the history of Liguria was dominated by Genoa.
-Genoa was the most powerful of the city states and built an empire in the Mediterranean and the Black Sea with Liguria as its Italian power base.
+So much so that if you are interested in history but are not visiting the city, you can find out a lot more about Liguria from the Genoa history section on page 49.
+Genoa was the most powerful of the city-states and built an empire in the Mediterranean and the Black Sea with Liguria as its Italian power base.
 It took control of the Tyrrhenian Sea after the Battle of Meloria in 1284 when Genoa crushed its great rival Pisa, making it the most powerful maritime republic in the Mediterranean.
 The defeat of Pisa was followed by the Battle of Curzola, in which Genoa defeated the Venetians, although it was to eventually prove a pyrrhic victory.
 By 1232 nearly all of the Riviera di Levante was under Genoese control.
-Many of the more powerful city states held out against Genoa’s growing power, among them Ventimiglia, Albenga and Savona, the last only capitulating in 1528.
+Many of the more powerful city-states held out against Genoa’s growing power, among them Ventimiglia, Albenga and Savona, the last only capitulating in 1528.

 These conflicts were complicated by the feudal faction fighting within the Genoese state.
 Most of this fighting went on in Genoa itself and the city was divided into warring fiefdoms.
-As one family saw their influence inside the city wane they often retired to their power bases in Liguria and battled against those who were in power from outside the confines of the city itself.
+As one family saw their influence inside the city wane, they often retired to their power base in another part of Liguria and battled against those who were in power from outside the confines of the city itself.

 At their peak the Genoese had settlements in Acre, Jerusalem, Constantinople and around the Black Sea.
 The last was crucial as it linked Genoa into a great trading route, the Silk Road, which led to China.